shikokuchuo/mirai/README.md

 ```

 Above, the variables `time` and `mean` in the mirai expression are
-defined by `name = value` pairs passed through via the `...` argument.
+defined by `name = value` pairs passed as part of the `mirai()` call.

-A ‘mirai’ object is returned immediately.
-Whilst the async operation is
+A ‘mirai’ object is returned immediately - creating a mirai never blocks
+the session.

-ongoing, attempting to access the data yields an ‘unresolved’ logical
+Whilst the async operation is ongoing, attempting to access a mirai’s
-NA.
+data yields an ‘unresolved’ NA.

 ``` r
 m